 To begin with, the God of Heaven sent His beloved Son to the earth to die for the sins of the whole world.
 Sin is never a problem for anyone as long as he or she does not resist Christ when His will is made known.

 And He Himself is the propitiation [appeasement] for our sins, and not for ours only but also for the whole world.
 (I John 2:2)

 The Lord Jesus Christ appeased the wrath of God concerning the sins of the whole world.
 No more sacrifice for sin is needed.
 By the same token, the whole world belongs to Christ in that He paid the price for it.

 It is God’s plan to establish a kingdom on the earth in which His will always is performed.
 God’s will shall be imposed on the earth by force, at the return of Christ and His saints, and then maintained under the rulership of Christ and His saints.

-And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all.
+Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all.
 (I Corinthians 15:28)

 “They [the members of the royal priesthood] shall reign for ever and ever.”